au-nlp/project-milestone-p2-group22/README.md

 Department of Computer Science, Aarhus University, 2025.

-We provide a `env.yaml` to setup a proper Python environment to use in this project with conda.
+We provide a `env.yaml` to set up a proper Python environment to use in this project with conda.
 To create it run

 ```sh
 $ conda env create -f env.yaml